 Integrative health is a people-centered approach to disease prevention and health promotion.
-Integrative health focuses on prevention and treatment of poor health through a comprehensive focus on the connections among mental health, spiritual health, and physical health.
+Integrative health focuses on prevention and treatment of poor health through a comprehensive focus on the connections among mental, spiritual, emotional, and physical health.

 In integrative health, all factors that can impact human health are considered.
 To help individuals reach their optimal health, integrative health approaches draw on a broad range of health disciplines, as well as complementary and alternative health approaches.
 At Canyon Ranch Institute, we apply integrative health in a rigorously evidence-based method that recognizes traditional and new healing practices that have been proven effective.